Bart’s new mailing address at Graham Correctional Center in Hillsboro, Illinois & how to write him using text messaging

 Barton McNeil K-75924

-Barton enjoys receiving written letters, articles, books or anything else you might want to send by regular mail.
+Barton enjoys receiving written letters, articles, books, photographs or anything else you might want to send by regular mail.
 Be forewarned however no Christmas cards with glitter, anything with tape on it, or the use of a thick Sharpie magic market will be rejected by the prison guards.
 They are under strict orders to make sure that NO KIND of drug related contraband making its way into the prison such as liquid LSD being put under a marker pen.
 They also will reject anything that doesn’t show the person’s name and return mailing address.
 No cash or postal stamps can be received by the prisoner.
 Photographs cannot depict any “hand gestures” or signs that might be interpreted as gang signs.
 Return addresses should be handwritten using pen, and NOT using a sticker label of any kind.
 Stickers in general are all disallowed in a prisoner’s mail.
 Later in this post you can view a list of DON’Ts as published by the correctional authorities.

 Unfortunately about 50% of mail Bart receives gets rejected for one reason or another.
 Bart then gets given a slip of paper that says the mail has been returned but no other information for him to write you back for example, unless you try, try and try again and once he receives it, you’ll have made a life-long friend!
 There is no limit on how many pages the letter is or information you send such as printed articles etc. A person can also Barton a book on Amazon for example and have Amazon ship it directly to Barton using the below “ship to address” and the guards will then process that book or periodical and give it to Barton.
 Barton loves military history, music, current events and many other topics.
 He will be entertained by whatever he is fortunate to receive from you.